Uniformizing Gromov hyperbolic spaces with Busemann functions: Introduction

 Our principal application of this uniformization construction will be to \emph{hyperbolic fillings} $X$ of a metric space $Z$, with a particular focus on the case in which $Z$ is unbounded.
-When $Z$ is bounded a hyperbolic filling $X$ of $Z$ can be thought of as a Gromov hyperbolic graph whose Gromov boundary is canonically identified with $Z$; in the case that $Z$ is unbounded there are some additional subtleties to this notion owing to the fact that the Gromov boundary of a Gromov hyperbolic space is always bounded.
+When $Z$ is bounded a hyperbolic filling $X$ of $Z$ can be thought of as a Gromov hyperbolic graph whose Gromov boundary can be canonically identified with $Z$; in the case that $Z$ is unbounded there are some additional subtleties to this notion owing to the fact that the Gromov boundary of a Gromov hyperbolic space is always bounded.
 We refer to the discussion prior to Theorem \ref{filling theorem} for further information on this, as well as the contents of Section \ref{sec:filling}.
 Our use of Busemann functions in this setting is inspired by the hyperbolic filling construction of Buyalo and Schroeder \cite[Chapter 6]{BS07} for arbitrary metric spaces $Z$.

-Our uniformization construction for hyperbolic fillings will be used in a followup work in order to establish a correspondence between Newton-Sobolev classes of functions on the hyperbolic filling of $Z$ and Besov classes of functions on $Z$ in the special case that $Z$ carries a doubling measure.
+Our uniformization construction for hyperbolic fillings is used in a followup work \cite{Bu23} in order to establish a correspondence between Newton-Sobolev classes of functions on the hyperbolic filling of $Z$ and Besov classes of functions on $Z$ in the special case that $Z$ carries a doubling measure.
 This is heavily inspired by work of A. Bj\"orn, J. Bj\"orn, and Shanmugalingam \cite{BBS21} that establishes the corresponding result in the case that $Z$ is bounded.
-In that same paper we will also generalize to our setting their results \cite{BBS20} on how local Poincar\'e inequalities transform under the uniformization in \cite{BHK}.
-This will yield some interesting new examples of uniform metric spaces satisfying Poincar\'e inequalities.
-There are a number of known variants on the correspondence between function spaces on the hyperbolic filling and function spaces on $Z$, see for instance \cite{BP03}, \cite{BS18}, \cite{BSS18}.
+In a closely related work \cite{Bu22} we also generalize to our setting their results \cite{BBS20} on how local Poincar\'e inequalities transform under the uniformization in \cite{BHK}.
+This yields some interesting new examples of uniform metric spaces satisfying Poincar\'e inequalities.
+There are a number of known variants on the correspondence between function spaces on the hyperbolic filling and function spaces on $Z$, see for instance \cite{BS18}, \cite{BSS18}, \cite{BP03}.
 Such correspondences were one of the original motivating factors in the use of hyperbolic fillings in analysis on metric spaces.
 For applications to trace theorems on Ahlfors regular metric spaces that demonstrate the power of these correspondences we refer to \cite{SS17}.